cap10morgan/tilde-fish/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Add tests if applicable:
+   - Unit tests in `src/lib.rs` for core functionality
+   - Integration tests in `tests/integration_tests.rs` for CLI behavior
+   - Property tests in `tests/property_tests.rs` for edge cases
+   - Helper functions in `tests/test_helpers.rs` for common utilities
+5. Run the full test suite: `cargo test`
-5. Run `cargo fmt` and `cargo clippy`
+6. Run formatting and linting: `cargo fmt` and `cargo clippy`
+7. Run benchmarks if performance-related: `cargo bench`
-6. Submit a pull request
+8. Submit a pull request

+### Test Coverage
+The project maintains comprehensive test coverage with:
+- **49 total tests** across multiple test types
+- **Unit tests** for core library functions
+- **Integration tests** for CLI functionality
+- **Property-based tests** for robustness
+- **Performance benchmarks** for optimization
+- **Test helpers** for maintainability

 ## Changelog